 Temporary parking may be available for recreational vehicles or trailers subject to approval.
 Contact the USA Main Office for approval.

 Medical Plaza/Fort Douglas

-Residents of Medical Plaza and Fort Douglas must purchase a University of Utah Housing parking permit (E, U, or A as appropriate) with a Zone 3 permission from Commuter Services at https://commuterservices.utah.edu/ or at 101 Annex Building for their vehicle(s).
-Zone permission is valid only during the time a resident is a current resident of Medical Plaza or Fort Douglas and is removed when a resident moves out.
+Residents of Medical Plaza and Fort Douglas must purchase a University of Utah Housing parking permit (HU) at https://commuterservices.utah.edu/ or by calling 801-581-6415, or at 101 Annex Building for their vehicle(s).
+Parking permit is valid only during the time a resident is a current resident of Medical Plaza or Fort Douglas and is removed when a resident moves out.